Francis Kallarakal

 Born to Kallarackal Ouso and Brigitte of Kottapuram on 10 October 1941.
-He had his high school education from St. Albert's High School, Ernakulam and he joined the St. Joseph's Minor Seminary in 1956.
+He attended St. Albert's High School, Ernakulam and he joined the St. Joseph's Minor Seminary in 1956.
 After completing pre-degree course from St. Albert's College, Ernakulam, he joined St. Joseph's Pontifical Seminary, Carmelgiri, Alwaye, for pursuing studies in Philosophy.
-He completed his Masters in Theology from Propaganda College, Rome and was ordained as priest on 29 June 1968.
-He holds a Licentiate in Sacred Theology from Pontifical Urbaniana University, Rome and Post Graduation from Fairfiled University, USA.
+He completed his master's in theology from Propaganda College, Rome and was ordained as priest on 29 June 1968.
+He holds a Licentiate in Sacred Theology from Pontifical Urbaniana University, Rome and Post Graduation from Fairfield University, USA.

 When he returned from abroad in 1970, he was appointed secretary to the then Archbishop Joseph Kelanthara.